Ordering an Assembled Keyboard

-Need some help navigating our order system for buying a pre-built keyboard?
+Need some help navigating our order system while buying an assembled keyboard?
 Here's some info about the different options and what they mean.

 General Notes